|

 Arthur Alexander Jr. was born in Alabama, and he first recorded for Judd Records

-in 1961 ("Sally Sue Brown") under the name June Alexander (the name
+in 1960 ("Sally Sue Brown") as June Alexander, the name

-by which his friends knew him).
+by which his friends knew him.
 His breakthrough singles for Dot Records (all

-Shoals; the largesse of those records allowed studio owner Rick Hall to establish
+Shoals, Alabama.
+The largesse of those records allowed studio owner Rick Hall to establish

 the business that eventually produced dozens of million sellers for other artists.